infinitemonitor/user-simulator/README.md

 - talks to users

-- permamently saves things it learned to a database
+- permanently saves things it learned to a database

 - can have a rough understanding of what you're talking about